Cosmological perturbation theory for large scale structure in phase space: Cosmological perturbations in phase space

 The evolution equation satisfied by the linear growth factor, Eq.(\ref{eq:ie-lo}), can be recast as a second order ODE by taking two derivatives of this equation with respect to superconformal time

 and this looks more familiar when written in terms of the scale factor,

-In Appendix \ref{sec:app1} we derive the following well-known analytic solution to this equation \footnote{Its growing mode, to be more precise.} as a special case of the more general scenario involving the presence of a source term on the right-hand side,
+In Appendix \ref{sec:app1} we derive the well-known analytic solution to this equation, as a special case of the more general scenario involving the presence of a source term on the right-hand side of Eq.~(\ref{eq:ie-lo-ode-time}).
+There are two independent solutions to this second order ODE

+The mode $D_{\textrm{L}}^{-}(a)$ decays with the expansion of the universe, and it quickly becomes negligible in comparison to the growing mode $D_{\textrm{L}}^{+}(a)$.
+We then drop the decaying mode, and arrive at

+where we fix the normalization by imposing $D_{\textrm{L}}(a=1)=1$.
 We also introduce the linear growth rate, $f(a) = d\log D_{\textrm{L}}/d\log a$.
 Accurate fitting functions for the numerical evaluation of these quantities can be found in \cite{Hamilton:2000tk}.

-To second order in perturbation theory two diagrams contribute to the distribution function fluctuation as shown in Fig.\ref{fig:diagram4}.
-The diagram on the left represents a single insertion of $\phi^{(2)}$ into the first order iterative solution Eq.(\ref{eq:first}), and the diagram on the right represents two insertions of $\phi^{(1)}$ into the second order iterative solution Eq.(\ref{eq:second}).
+To second order in perturbation theory two diagrams contribute to the distribution function fluctuation as shown in Fig.~\ref{fig:diagram4}.
+The diagram on the left represents a single insertion of $\phi^{(2)}$ into the first order iterative solution Eq.~(\ref{eq:first}), and the diagram on the right represents two insertions of $\phi^{(1)}$ into the second order iterative solution Eq.~(\ref{eq:second}).
 For the background distribution function at second order in perturbation theory only a single diagram, as depicted in Fig.\ref{fig:diagram5}, gives a nonzero contribution.

 In Appendix \ref{sec:app2} we include detailed calculations of diagrams to second order in perturbation theory, while in the main text we focus on summarizing the main results.
 The diagram in Fig.\ref{fig:diagram5} evaluates to